History of Bhutan: Consolidation and defeat of Tibetan invasions, 1616–51

 Bhutan's troubles were not over, however.
 In 1643, a joint Mongol-Tibetan force sought to destroy Nyingmapa refugees who had fled to Bhutan, Sikkim, and Nepal.
 The Mongols had seized control of religious and civil power in Tibet in the 1630s and established Gelugpa as the state religion.
 Bhutanese rivals of Ngawang Namgyal encouraged the Mongol intrusion, but the Mongol force was easily defeated in the humid lowlands of southern Bhutan.
 Another Tibetan invasion in 1647 also failed.

 During Ngawang Namgyal's rule, administration comprised a state monastic body with an elected head, the Je Khenpo (lord abbot), and a theocratic civil government headed by the Druk Desi (regent of Bhutan, also known as Deb Raja in Western sources).
-The Druk Desi was either a monk or a member of the laity—by the 19th century, usually the latter; he was elected for a three-year term, initially by a monastic council and later by the State Council (Lhengye Tshokdu).
+The Druk Desi was either a monk or a member of the laity—by the 19th century, usually the latter; he was elected for a three-year term, initially by a monastic council and later by the State Council (Lhengye Zhungtshog).
 The State Council was a central administrative organ that included regional rulers, the Zhabdrung's chamberlains, and the Druk Desi.
 In time, the Druk Desi came under the political control of the State Council's most powerful faction of regional administrators.
 The Zhabdrung was the head of state and the ultimate authority in religious and civil matters.
 The seat of government was at Thimphu, the site of a 13th-century dzong, in the spring, summer, and fall.
 The winter capital was at Punakha Dzong, a dzong established northeast of Thimphu in 1527.
 The kingdom was divided into three regions (east, central, and west), each with an appointed ponlop, or governor, holding a seat in a major dzong.
 Districts were headed by dzongpon, or district officers, who had their headquarters in lesser dzong.
 The ponlop were combination tax collectors, judges, military commanders, and procurement agents for the central government.
 Their major revenues came from the trade between Tibet and India and from land taxes.

 Ngawang Namgyal's regime was bound by a legal code called the Tsa Yig, which described the spiritual and civil regime and provided laws for government administration and for social and moral conduct.
 The duties and virtues inherent in the Buddhist dharma (religious law) played a large role in the new legal code, which remained in force until the 1960s.